Plasticcaz/University-Timetable-Alteration/README.md

 This is a repository to house work done for my Honours dissertation on the University Timetabling problem.

+The dissertation has been included as a pdf file in the repository.

 ### How do I get set up? ###

 The project is written in C#, and developed using Visual Studio 2015 Community Edition on Windows.
 You can find the visual studio project in HonoursCS.